-Therefore, over the last four years the Theatre Arts Department has had a single House Manager, paid for by an arrangement with an outside work experience program for seniors.
-Unfortunately, that funding ended in Sept.
+Therefore, over the last five years the Theatre Arts Department has had a single House Manager, paid by an outside work experience program for seniors.
+Unfortunately, the work experience funding ended in Sept.
 2012, yet the need for a single, skilled House Manager is more apparent than ever, not only for Theatre Arts events, but for all major public performances.
 Since 2012, Theatre Arts, the Music Dept. and the Dance program have all had to compensate this individual using box office revenue.
 However, this individual is providing an important service for the District, and as such, should be a District employee.